lovepamba/lovepamba.github.io/_posts/2019-12-01-why-i-left-my-family.md

 Many of my thoughts concerning future interactions with them are rooted in fantasy.
 The reality of future interactions with my immediate family can be found in the way my mother and father are responding and not responding to me right now.
 - They admit no fault or participation in our disagreement.
 As a matter of fact, they do not mention the disagreement at all.
 - By not mentioning the disagreement, they "put it all" on me.
 This is another sign of a lack of emotional maturity.
-Examples of what they are saying when they contact me.:
+Examples of what they are saying when they contact me are:
 	- (ex. the last text message from my father "MyName how's things going, haven't seen you in awhile.
 Would like for you to come down for Thanksgiving dinner".)
 I am 99.9% certain that my mother forced my father to send that text.
 	- AND (ex. the last text message from my mother "Happy Thanksgiving MyName.
 Hope you have a good meal somewhere today.
 Wish you were here.
 Love you".)
 It sounds 'oh so sweet' but my mother has yet to send a message where she says something like - I am sorry that we had that argument. **I know I played a part in our disagreement** and I want to make things better.